magento/devdocs/guides/v2.0/test/integration/integration_test_setup.md

 </testsuite>
 {%endhighlight%}

-Such a test suite configuration can then be executed using the `--testsuite` command option, for example `--testsuite "Third Party Integration Tests"`.
+Such a test suite configuration can then be executed using the `--testsuite` command option.
+For example, from within `dev/tests/integration`

+{%highlight bash%}
+$ php ../../../vendor/bin/phpunit --testsuite "Third Party Integration Tests"
+{%endhighlight%}